© Unofficial Royalty 2024

 July 13, 1840 – Death of Charlotte Frederica of Mecklenburg-Schwerin, Hereditary Princess of Denmark, first wife of the future King Christian VIII of Denmark, in Rome, Italy; buried at the Teutonic Cemetery adjacent to St. Peter’s Basilica in Vatican City

 Charlotte Frederica was divorced from her husband after an alleged affair.
 She was sent into exile and never again saw her son, the future King Frederik VII of Denmark.
 She finally settled in Rome where she converted to Roman Catholicism.
 She died in Rome in 1840, at the age of 55.
 Charlotte Frederica was buried in a tomb paid for by her son and created by the Danish sculptor Jens Adolf Jerichau at the Teutonic Cemetery, a burial site adjacent to St. Peter’s Basilica in Vatican City that had been dedicated to the German-speaking residents of Rome.
 On July 11, 2019, the tomb of Charlotte Frederica and the adjacent tomb of Princess Sophia of Hohenlohe-Waldenburg-Bartenstein were opened to search for the remains of Emanuela Orlandi, a 15-year-old who disappeared in 1983.
 Not only was there no sign of Emanuela’s remains, but the remains of Princess Sophia and Duchess Charlotte Frederica were missing.
-Vatican officials said they would research the burial records to try to discover what happened to their remains.
+Vatican officials said they would research the burial records to discover what happened to their remains.
 It is possible that their remains were moved due to renovations at the end of the 1800s and again in the 1960s and 1970s.

 Unofficial Royalty: Charlotte Frederica of Mecklenburg-Schwerin, Hereditary Princess of Denmark